-The second reason I love working at William Howard Taft High School is that every day I come to work I am surrounded by an amazing staff and the most dedicated group of teachers I have ever had the honor to be part of in my 26 years in the field of education.
+The second reason I love working at William Howard Taft High School is every day I come to work I am surrounded by an amazing staff and the most dedicated group of teachers I have ever had the honor to be part of in my 27 years in the field of education.
 Please understand that I have also had the privilege of working with some wonderful teachers at St. Patrick High School as well as Whitney Young High School.
-There is something special about the teachers at a true neighborhood school.
+There is something special about the teachers at a true neighborhood public school.
 We have over 200 teachers who understand that there is a time to laugh and there is a time to roll up our sleeves and get to work.
 For them I am very thankful.
 They are the true heroes in today's society.
 Their work touches hearts and generations.

 The third reason I love being the principal of Chicago's best neighborhood school is that we at Taft are very educationally diverse.
 We have students who enroll in the IB program, which is the world's most demanding high school diploma program.
 Students in the IB Diploma Program are the most sought after graduates by colleges and universities.
 What we like to say here at Taft is that AP students take the elevator, but IB students take the stairs.
-If you can complete the IB program, you have earned the best high school diploma in the United States and in the World.
+If you can complete the IB program, you have earned the most prestigious high school diploma in the United States and in the World.
 We also have students who are not focused on their education (My favorites because I was one of them).
 What honestly brings me the most satisfaction is to shake those students' hands when they walk across the graduation stage.
 We look at each other, and we both know the effort it took to accomplish this goal.
 I whisper to every graduate who shakes my hand on stage, “Make us proud”.
 I have to choke back the tears when a student retorts “Thank you for believing in me Mr. G”.
 That is what it is all about and that is why I do what I do.
 When you get to be my age, you realize that sometimes, it is the journey and the struggle that makes the prize so valuable.